JRice15/trees-pointnet/README.md

 from the root directory of this project:

+`python3 train.py --mode <mode> --name <name>` and many other command-line options available

+### evaluation

+Evaluation is run automatically after training.
+You can also run it on its own, with:

-`python3 train.py` with many command-line options available
+`python3 evaluate.py --name <name>` with many command-line options available